chipjarred/BigMath/README.md

 |   `UInt2048`   |     243.78     |   6.40  |  2.89   |
 |   `UInt4096`   |     543.61     |  13.40  |  6.37  |

+"Knuth D" is the version of the algorithm used in the original comparison with shift-subtract "Knuth D2" is an updated version with better 64-bit implementation.
+It was not part of the original comparison test, and is provided here to show the improvement in implementation performance.

 *After doing these tests, I inlined both shift-subtract and Knuth D.  It only barely improved their test times.
 The improvement was less than 5% and appeared proportionately in both algorithms, so the data above still holds.*

 *Update: After reaching out to the owner of one of those libraries that was using shift-subtract, we adapated the Knuth algothorithm for his array-based library and he now reports a 25x speed up for division!*

-[^1]: Knuth D is the version of the algorithm used in the original comparison with shift-subtract
-[^2]: Knuth D2 is an updated version with better 64-bit implementation.
-It was not part of the original comparison test, and is provided here to show the improvement in implementation performance.

 ### Memory Allocation
 Importantly, the algorithm implementations in this package do not allocate anything from the heap.
 Where they need scratch buffers for intermediate computation, they are allocated on the stack.